 Jose Marti Park is a unique place to visit because it’s the only foreign-owned land in the United States.
 The Cuban government has owned the 0.14 acre land since 1956.
 The park honors Jose Marti, a Cuban national hero.
 Technically the park is only open on weekdays, however we went on a Saturday and the gates were open.

-If Ybor City’s cigar factories interest you, there are several available for touring and purchasing.
-Tabanero Cigars is a popular site offering tours, coffee and of course cigars.
+If Ybor City’s cigar factories interest you, there are several in the area.
+Tabanero Cigars is a popular site offering coffee and of course cigars.
 J.C.
-Newman Cigars is the longest surviving cigar factory in Ybor City.
-While it is currently closed to visitors, the factory features tours, a museum and retail store.
+Newman Cigars is the longest surviving cigar factory in Ybor City, and features tours, a museum and retail store.

 The Ybor Cigar Factory Building encompasses an entire block and was one of the city’s first cigar factories built in 1886.
 It was home to Vicente Martinez-Ybor’s cigars.
 Although it is now the Church of Scientology, it is a breathtaking building and I highly recommend walking around it.